manoharan12105-beep/dsa-interview-prep/Data Structures/1. LinkedList/README.md

 - Delete First Node
 - Delete Last Node
 - Delete at Any Position
-- Find a Node
+- Search a Node
 - Get Node by Index
 - Display the Linked List

 ### Features

-- Maintains both **head** and **tail** references.
+- Maintains both **head** and **tail** pointers.
 - Tracks the current size of the list.
-- Supports efficient insertion at the end using a tail pointer.
+- Efficient insertion at the end using a tail pointer.
-- Demonstrates manual node manipulation.
+- Demonstrates pointer manipulation from scratch.

 ---

 ## Doubly Linked List

-Implementation of a custom Doubly Linked List using a `User` object as node data.
+Implementation of a custom **Doubly Linked List** using a `User` object as node data.

 Each node stores: